Reasoning Shift: How Context Silently Shortens LLM Reasoning: Transition heatmap

 \section{Transition heatmap}

 Figure \ref{fig:heatmap} represents the difference of transition probability matrices.
-Positive values mean that \textbf{Long input} setup has more probability of transition of this type than the Baseline.
+Positive values mean that \textbf{Long Input} setup has more probability of transition of this type than the \textbf{Baseline}.
+For this heatmap, we evaluate 500 traces for each context condition, which gives 110,867 transitions for \textbf{Baseline} and 80,508 transitions for \textbf{Long Input}.
+We evaluate a statistical significance of increased probability of transition from final answer emission to the end of thinking trace as $p = 0.0011$ using Mann-Whitney U test (one-sided (Long Input > Baseline)).

-\section{Long input references}
+\section{Long Input references}

-In this section, we provide all references to the inserted prompt tokens in the \textbf{Long input} setup made by Qwen3-32B on MATH500 problems.
-We note that other models might have different patterns of prompt analysis.
-For example, Qwen3.5-27B usually tends to formulate the whole structure of the prompt before starting to solve the task, immediately pointing to the presence of distractor tokens.
-However, we did not find any examples of the model actually engaging with or being influenced by the inserted content at a semantic level.
+In this section, we provide all references to the inserted prompt tokens in the \textbf{Long Input} setup made by Qwen3-32B on the MATH-500 benchmark.
+We note that other models may exhibit different patterns of prompt analysis.
+For example, Qwen3.5-27B tends to first outline the overall structure of the prompt before beginning to solve the task, typically identifying the distractor tokens early on and concluding that they are irrelevant to the user's request.